Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 #### CPU

 This widget shows CPU usage and temperature.
 You shouldn't have a problem with CPU usage unlike temperature.
 Original [lcpz/lain][] library uses `/sys/class/thermal/thermal_zone0/temp` system file to determine CPU temperature, but I was forced to change such behaviour because this file is responsible for system chipset temperature on my system.
 I prefer to use `lm_sensors` utility to determine device temperatures and it is required for cpu and memory widgets work proper way.
 You can install `lm_sensors` with `# pacman -S lm_sensors` for ArchLinux.
-Run `$ sensors` in command line to see which devices are available:
+Run `$ sensors` in terminal to see which devices are available:

 ```shell
 $ sensors
 acpitz-virtual-0	# This is device name